-Serbia: Power generation facilities & consumption forecast3.
-September 2015. / News Serbia Energy
+Serbia: Power generation facilities & consumption forecast, News Serbia Energy

 Until 2025, one can expect electricity consumption growth in Serbia of below 1% by average per year.
 This forecast is given in the Draft Energy Sector Development Strategy until 2-15 which was defined by the Government in early 2014.
 These assumptions take into account consumption growth in the industrial sector as well as the implementation of measures for energy efficiency increase in all consumption sectors.
 The unknown tempo of the economic growth makes the development of the consumption forecast more difficult and increases the risk for potential investors.